 Certificate III in Micro Business Operations

-Working in a trade and want to start your own small business?
-Or looking to take a business idea from concept to reality?
+Are you employed full time but thinking about starting your own small business?
+Do you have a great idea and need the know-how to take it from concept to reality?
 This nationally recognised qualification will teach you how to investigate and assess small business opportunities to get you started towards realising your dream.

 You’ll develop the knowledge to create proposals, arrange finances and develop a digital action plan.
 Through the course you’ll also build “real world” skills to establish business networks, and apply critical thinking skills to common challenges in establishing a viable business.